Should Addiction Treatment Services Require a Higher Power?

 Helping an individual suffering from alcoholism or drug addiction is already such a delicate situation, that the strain of choosing from many different programs that may not be the best fit for them can be overwhelming.

-That’s where we come in, at Midwest Recovery Center.
+That’s where we come in, at Midwest Recovery Centers.

 We’re an extended care treatment facility, located in Kansas City, Missouri.
 We provide the highest quality addiction treatment services to all our patients, within the walls of our safe, state of the art facility.